david-maus/ConanModLauncher/README.md

 3. Choose your Conan Game Directory
 4. Choose your new/empty Modfolder
 5. Input your SteamWorkshop Mod Collection URL
-5. Save your config
+6. Save your config
+7. Install/Update the mods
-6. Start the game
+8. Start the game

 ---